Skilled Albuquerque Drug Crime Lawyer

 - Selling, which is exchanging drugs for money or other compensation.

-- Drug trafficking, which involves possessing, manufacturing, cultivating, or transporting a large quantity of controlled substances as a commercial activity.
+- Drug trafficking, which involves possessing, manufacturing, cultivating, or transporting a large number of controlled substances as a commercial activity.

 Drug Crime Defenses